pexip/pexip-mattermost-plugin/README.md

 ## Upload plugin to mattermost platform

-For testing the plugin we will need to launch mattermost in a web browser
+These are the steps to deploy the plugin in our local environment:

 1. Launch mattermost in a web browser: http://localhost:8065